GoogleCloudPlatform/samples-style-guide/README.md

 # Samples Style Guide

-This is the prototype for the samples style guide.
+This is the **future home** of the Samples Style Guide.

+You can [read the guide](https://googlecloudplatform.github.io/samples-style-guide/) and open issues for feedback.

 ## Building the site